ggerganov/llama.cpp/README.md

 ## Building and usage

 The main product of this project is the `llama` library.
-It's C-style interface can be found in [include/llama.h](include/llama.h).
+Its C-style interface can be found in [include/llama.h](include/llama.h).
-The project also produces several examples and tools that can be used to get started.
+The project also produces several [examples and tools](./examples) that can be used to get started.
 There are a few ways to obtain the binaries:

 - Clone this repository and build locally, see [how to build](./docs/build.md)
 - On MacOS or Linux, install `llama.cpp` via [brew, flox or nix](./docs/install.md)